 There were so many holes in the State of Virginia’s case that concerned people began to apply for the men to be released and exonerated.

 The Norfolk Four campaign points out that, “An objective, comprehensive review of this case by the nation’s leading experts in the fields of forensic pathology, forensic DNA analysis, crime scene reconstruction, and false confessions leaves no doubt that [the men] were wrongly accused, falsely confessed, and are all innocent.”

-Eventually, justicedenied.org reports that in August 2009 out-going Virginia Governor “Tim Kaine granted partial pardons to Norfolk Four defendants, Derek Tice, Danial Williams, and Joseph Dick.
+Eventually, justicedenied.org reported that, in August 2009, out-going Virginia Governor “Tim Kaine granted partial pardons to Norfolk Four defendants Derek Tice, Danial Williams, and Joseph Dick.
 The governor’s pardon commuted the men’s sentences of life in prison without parole to time served.”
-Wilson had already been released having served his sentence.
+Wilson had already been released, having served his sentence.